norswap/triemap/README.md

 # Trie Map

-An compressed HAMT implementation, as devised by Steindorfer & Vinju.
+An compressed HAMT (CHAMP) implementation, as devised by Steindorfer & Vinju.
 Their own (far more complete) implementation is [available here] as a library named Capsule (along with links to related papers).

 I implemented this to learn about the inner workings of the data structure.
 As such it may be valuable for learning, but do not use for serious work (have a look at Capsule instead).